 - Health and wellbeing: Most clients have health-related goals as we live in a stress-inducing world.
 If health coaching is your particular life coaching niche, templates like Progressive Muscle Relaxation and The 5–4–3–2–1 Stress Reduction Technique are two example life coaching session templates that can help clients manage stress better.
 You’ll find them for free on Quenza’s health coaching platform.

-If you’re finding it hard to look for a topic for a life coaching session, you can use an assessment tool like The Wheel of Life template below.
+If you’re finding it hard to look for a topic for a life coaching session, you can use an assessment tool like Quenza’s Wheel of Life template below.
 Using this feature, you can create a bespoke assessment to measure your client’s satisfaction with different domains of their life.

-This can help you identify areas to work on.
+Then, you can help them identify areas to work on.

 Questions To Ask In Your First Coaching Session